MichalZamberg/NeuralTypicality_To_Behavior/README.md

-# NeuralTypicality_To_Behavior
+# Neural Activity To Behavior
-🧠 fMRI-Behavior-Correlation
+# 🧠 fMRI-Behavior-Correlation
 Overview

 This project is a Python-based tool designed to correlate fMRI data (in AFNI BRIK/HEAD format) with behavioral scores.
 The goal is to streamline and automate the analysis of relationships between brain activation patterns and behavioral measures.

-✨ Features
+# ✨ Features

 Supports AFNI .BRIK / .HEAD input files via nibabel.